chrisliu/vgdecomp/README.md

 python3 test/GraphGenerator.py --help
 ```
 Default values:
-Split Factor    = 0.25  # Percentage of nodes that will try to split
+-Split Factor    = 0.25  # Percentage of nodes that will try to split
-Max Ultrabubble = 15    # Maximum length of ultrabubbles
+-Max Ultrabubble = 15    # Maximum length of ultrabubbles
-Acyclic         = True  # True if graph is acyclic
+-Acyclic         = True  # True if graph is acyclic
-Bundle          = False # False if bundles aren't present in graph
+-Bundle          = False # False if bundles aren't present in graph
-Improper        = False # False if nodes aren't allowed to be traversed illegally
+-Improper        = False # False if nodes aren't allowed to be traversed illegally